dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/printing/how-to-print-in-windows-forms-using-print-preview.md

      :::code language="vb" source="snippets/how-to-print-in-windows-forms-using-print-preview/vb/Form1.vb" id="set_the_document_property":::

 01. Call the <xref:System.Windows.Forms.CommonDialog.ShowDialog%2A> method on the <xref:System.Windows.Forms.PrintPreviewDialog> control.
-Note the highlighted code give below, you would typically call <xref:System.Windows.Forms.CommonDialog.ShowDialog%2A> from the <xref:System.Windows.Forms.Control.Click> event-handling method of a button.
+Note the highlighted code given below, you would typically call <xref:System.Windows.Forms.CommonDialog.ShowDialog%2A> from the <xref:System.Windows.Forms.Control.Click> event-handling method of a button.
 Calling <xref:System.Windows.Forms.CommonDialog.ShowDialog%2A> raises the <xref:System.Drawing.Printing.PrintDocument.PrintPage> event and renders the output to the <xref:System.Windows.Forms.PrintPreviewDialog> control.
 When the user selects the print icon on the dialog, the <xref:System.Drawing.Printing.PrintDocument.PrintPage> event is raised again, sending the output to the printer instead of the preview dialog.
-Hence the string is reset at the end of the rendering process in step 4.
+Hence, the string is reset at the end of the rendering process in step 4.

      The following code example shows the <xref:System.Windows.Forms.Control.Click> event-handling method for a button on the form.
 This event-handling method calls the methods to read the document and show the print preview dialog.